 The services provided by DFS provide the framework for a strong and resilient Fairfax County: safe communities, a thriving economy, excellent schools, and opportunities for everyone to feel connected and engaged.
 DFS focuses on:

 - safety for children, older adults, and victims of domestic and sexual violence;

 - public assistance benefits, employment training, and affordable child care to close income gaps and enable people to become economically secure;

 - high quality early childhood education and child development-focused parent education classes to ensure school readiness and lifelong learning success; and

 - supportive programs that build on the strengths of families, children, people with disabilities and older adults so they can thrive.

-* Fairfax County is committed to nondiscrimination in all county programs, services and activities.
+* Fairfax County is committed to nondiscrimination on the basis of disability in all county programs, services and activities.
 To request reasonable accommodations or to receive this information in an alternate format, call 703-324-7500 or TTY 703-222-9452.